WCSCourses/GCV_2025/course_modules_2025/Intro_metagenomics/Metagenomics_WCS.md

 <details>
 <summary>Clues</summary>

-    Try using the filters to select just viruses and known pathogens.
+    Try using the filters in question 16 and select just viruses and known pathogens.

 </details>